Abilify Lawsuits

 Other Litigation

+Donald W. Proffitt Jr. claimed he developed tardive dyskinesia because of taking Abilify in a lawsuit he filed in July 2018.
 Senior U.S. District Judge David A. Faber noted in his opinion that Abilify labels carried detailed warnings about tardive dyskinesia.

 Federal, State Settlements

-The U.S. Department of Justice accused Bristol-Myers Squibb of promoting Abilify for pediatric use and to treat dementia-related psychosis.
+In 2007, Bristol-Myers Squibb paid more than $515 million to settle allegations brought by the U.S. Department of Justice accusing Bristol-Myers Squibb of promoting Abilify for pediatric use and to treat dementia-related psychosis.
 Neither of these uses was FDA-approved.

-Bristol-Myers Squibb directed its “sales force to call on child psychiatrists and other pediatric specialists, and the sales force then urged physicians and others providers to prescribe Abilify for pediatric patients,” the Department of Justice said in a statement.
+Bristol-Myers Squibb directed its “sales force to call on child psychiatrists and other pediatric specialists, and the sales force then urged physicians and other providers to prescribe Abilify for pediatric patients,” the Department of Justice said in a statement.

 The company also created a specialized long-term care sales team that “called almost exclusively on nursing homes, where dementia-related psychosis is far more prevalent than schizophrenia or bipolar disorder.”